enessefaerdogan/ArcherGame/README.md

 # Ok-uOyunu
-We got a archer in this game and our purpose is shooting the ball who moving in line.
+We got a archer in this game and our purpose is shooting the ball that moving in line.